Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Introduction

 \section{Introduction}

 In numerous machine learning applications, it is often prohibitively expensive to acquire labeled data, even when unlabeled data is readily available.
-For instance, consider the task of precise cancer diagnosis (e.g.\ carcinoma, sarcoma etc).
-Large amounts of unlabeled data such as EKGs, EEGs and blood tests are available for yet undiagnosed patients under monitoring.
-However, obtaining labels for this data is expensive and risky: to determine the cancer cell type, the patient needs to undergo surgery for a biopsy.
+For instance, consider the task of inferring the sleep quality of a patient from data collected during usual health checks (e.g. EEG, EKG, blood tests etc).
+To get a high-precision label for this task, patients need to spend a night in a sleep lab, which is expensive and time-consuming.
+Therefore, the labeled dataset that we can collect cannot be too large.
+However, a large unlabeled set of medical records of similar patients is available and can potentially be leveraged for the task.
 Active learning algorithms aim to reduce labeling costs, by collecting a small labeled set that still results in a model with good predictive performance. \looseness=-1

-A popular family of active learning algorithms relies on uncertainty sampling (U-AL) for collecting the labeled data \citep{Lewis94}.
-This paradigm proposes to alternate between (i) training a prediction model (e.g.\ logistic regression, deep neural network) on the currently available labeled set; and (ii) augmenting the labeled set by acquiring labels for the unlabeled points on which the model has a high uncertainty score.
-The uncertainty score aims to reflect the spread of the predictive distribution $\PP[Y|X=x]$.
-For example, for binary linear predictors under the logistic noise model, $\PP[Y|X=x; \theta]$ is proportional to the distance between $x$ and the decision boundary determined by $\theta$.
-Alternatively, for deep neural networks, the softmax output of the predicted label or calibrated versions thereof are often used to compute the uncertainty score. \looseness=-1
+A popular family of active learning algorithms is margin-based active learning (M-AL) \citep{Scheffer01, Balcan07, ducoffe18}.
+This paradigm proposes to alternate between (i) training a prediction model (e.g.\ logistic regression, deep neural network) on the currently available labeled set; and (ii) augmenting the labeled set by acquiring labels for the unlabeled points that lie close to the decision boundary of the model.
+M-AL is closely related to strategies like uncertainty sampling \citep{Lewis94}, entropy sampling \citep{settles09}, or softmax sampling for neural networks. \looseness=-1

+Numerous prior works have documented the success of M-AL in low dimensions \citep{tong01, schein07, yang18, schohn20}.
+As it is evident in Figure~\ref{fig:teaser}, in the regime where the query budget is large (i.e.\ $\nlab \gg d$), M-AL achieves low test error with a lot less labeled data than passive learning (PL, i.e.\ \emph{uniform sampling}).
+This is in line with the intuition about M-AL developed in prior works.
+At the same time, the figure reveals that in the low-sample regime (i.e.\ $\nlab \ll d$) M-AL ``fails'' -- that is, it leads to worse predictive error than PL.
+This regime is much less studied in the AL literature.\footnote{The work of \citet{Zhang18} also focuses on high-dimensional data, but with the purpose of improved computational efficiency.}